alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 mentioning the pain of maintaining the monolithic.
 Don't forget however, that's how we got here.

-From the bussiness perspective, Phoenix applications can promise less engineering costs with better results.
+From the business perspective, Phoenix applications can promise less engineering costs with better results.
 Read about WhatsApp infraestructure [here](http://highscalability.com/blog/2014/2/26/the-whatsapp-architecture-facebook-bought-for-19-billion.html) to get a better idea of the magnitude this setup can reach.